twixraider81/exolang/README.md

 ./waf --runtests

 Examples
 --------
-Take a look at the examples directory.
-It contains pointers on syntax and constructs while i am working on a proper documentation.
+Take a look at the examples subdirectory.

 Thanks & 3rd Party licenses
 ---------------------------